ljbo82/c-cpp-gcc-builder/docs/user-guide.md

 ### Project name

-Every makefile using the build system has to provide a name to the project it refers to.
+Every project using the build system has to provide its a name.
 The way in which a project name is defined is via the variable [`PROJ_NAME`](../variables/#proj_name).

 The build system will use the project name, among other things, to define the name of artifacts that are generated during the build process.

 !!! notes
-    The name assigned to generated artifacts may vary according to [selected host](#multiplatform-projects).
+    The filename of generated artifacts may vary according to [selected host](#multiplatform-projects).

-    Although it is a good idea to use default generated names, you may change the name of generated artifacts through the use of any of the following variables:
+    Although it is a good idea to accept default generated names, you may change the name of generated artifacts through the use of any of the following variables:

     * [`ARTIFACT`](../variables/#artifact)
     * [`LIB_NAME`](../variables/#lib_name)

 ### Project type

 Along with project name, the project type is required by the build system.
-It will define what kind of artifact is being built.
+It defines the kind of artifact to be built.
 It can be a library or an application.

 In order to define the type of artifact to be built, define the variable [`PROJ_TYPE`](../variables/#proj_type).

-If your makefile intends to build a library, you can define the [type of library](#library-type) being built (static or shared).
-In order to specify the library type, use the variable [`LIB_TYPE`](../variables/#lib_type).
+If your makefile intends to build a library, you can define the type of library being built (static or shared) by defining the variable [`LIB_TYPE`](../variables/#lib_type).

 ### Project version

-On certain platforms, the version number is used to customize the filename of generated artifact.
-The build system understands a [semantic versioning scheme](https://semver.org/).
+On certain platforms, the version number is used to customize the filename of generated artifacts.
+The build system understands the [semantic versioning scheme](https://semver.org/).

 In order to set a version to your project, use the variable [`PROJ_VERSION`](../variables/#proj_version).
-This variable is optional and if it is not defined, a standard value `0.1.0` will be used.
+This variable is optional and if it is not defined, a standard value `0.1.0` will be assumed.

 !!! notes "Automatic version from git repository"
-    By including the makefile [`git.mk`](../git.mk), you can use one of the exposed variables to be used as your project version.
+    By including the makefile [`git.mk`](../git.mk), you can use one of its exposed variables to be used as your project version.

-    For example, let's assume that your project is versioned using git, and releases are tagged using semantic version.
+    For example, let's assume that your project is versioned using git, and releases are tagged with semantic version values.

     If you want to use current tag as your project's version, you could create a makefile like this: